dart-lang/build/build_runner/README.md

 All the above commands support the following arguments:

 - `--help`: Print usage information for the command.
-- `--delete-conflicting-outputs`: Assume conflicting outputs in the users package are from previous builds, and skip the user prompt that would usually be provided.
 - `--[no-]fail-on-severe`: Whether to consider the build a failure on an error logged.
 By default this is false.
 - `--build-filter`: Build filters allow you to choose explicitly which files to